 TMCEC Resources

-- TMCEC Regional Round Table Summary 2020 (Courts share best practices for applying new procedural framework for fines and fees region-to-region)
+- TMCEC Regional Round Table Summary 2020 and 2021 (Courts share best practices for applying new procedural framework for fines and fees region-to-region)

 - Helpful Charts